Philsb/Radiosity-Lightbaker---Prototype/README.md

     - 💡 This could be improved by automatically assigning a default white vertex color in the mesh exporter script.
   - Light meshes also need a UV and Vertex Color attribute, even if they don't use the UV.

-- **Direct Light Artifacts**: In some cases, direct light bounces can result in artifacts.
+- **Direct Light Artifacts**: In some cases, direct lights can have artifacts.
 These can be mitigated by increasing the resolution of the cubemap used for rendering.
-But will not delete them.
+But will not get rid of them.

-- **Black edges**: Since background of the lightmaps is black, there is a risk of this "blackness" bleeding into the lightmap.
+- **Black edges**: Since the background of the lightmaps is black, there is a risk of this "blackness" bleeding into the lightmap.
 This effect happens at the seams between UV islands, causing a dark edge or patch.
-  - **Fix**: This can be mitigated using image editing tools like Photoshop by **dilating the colors UV islands on the borders**.
-A mask map is provided for each lightmap specifically for this purpose, making it easy to dilate the lightmap and reduce bleeding.
+  - **Fix**: This can be mitigated using image editing tools like Photoshop by **dilating the colors of the UV islands on the borders**.
+A mask map is provided for each lightmap specifically for this purpose, making it easy to dilate the lightmap and reduce black bleeding.

 🛠️ **Note:**
 This is an experimental and educational implementation.
 I want to **port it to C++** in the future and turn it into a **formal, optimized tool** capable of handling larger scenes and supporting more advanced lighting features.